gjmcn/data-cube-html/README.md

 `sketch` returns a 2-entry array containing:

-* the canvas element &mdash; as a 1-entry array so that it can be used with other data-cube-html methods
+* the canvas element &mdash; as a 1-entry array so that it can use Data-Cube methods

 * a 2d drawing context (a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) object)